JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-23-bmc-showcase-tech-language.md

 I understand it may not be fair, but it is at least a "neutral" way of measuring how much will it take to "add a cache" or "have your query run in a transaction".

-it is not only little code to achieve a lot of functionality but also requires little knowledge, which means less experienced developers may achieve complex features, directly translating into the project's times and costs.
+it is not only little code to achieve a lot of functionality but also, it does not require a high seniority, which means less experienced developers may achieve complex features, directly translating into the project's times and costs.